D2R-Reimagined/wiki-content/DesktopLauncher/PluginCreation.md

 ### Row-ID files (numeric `rowIdentifier`, `−2` rule applies)

-These files use numeric indices because their natural identifier columns contain duplicates or are not unique enough.
+These files use numeric indices because their natural identifier columns contain too many duplicates to be useful for matching.
+For each file you'd put something like `"rowIdentifier": "0"`, `"rowIdentifier": "1"`, and so on.
+Remember the minus-two rule: AFJ Sheet row 42 → `"40"`.

 | File | `rowIdentifier` | Display column (for context only) | Why Row-ID |
 |---|---|---|---|